top of page

 Media from Wix

 I will be turning 53 in December.
-Wow!
 Where has the time gone?
 It feels like just yesterday I celebrated my 50th birthday after bidding farewell to an entire decade.

 So, why do some friendships last as we grow older, while others diminish?
 Throughout the years, I’ve observed specific reasons in my own friendships, and I’d like to share these insights with you.